kyle-johnson/rollup-plugin-optimize-lodash-imports/README.md

 The above code will not be optimized, and Rollup will print a warning.

-To avoid this, always import the specific methods you need:
+To avoid this, always import the specific method(s) you need:

 ```javascript
 // this import will be optimized